fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### GCP

-The `gcp` provider can be used when the source-controller service account is associated with a GCP IAM Role using Workload Identity that grants read-only access to Artifact Registry.
+The `gcp` provider can be used to authenticate automatically using OAuth scopes or Workload Identity, and by extension gain access to GCR or Artifact Registry.

+When the GKE nodes have the appropriate OAuth scope for accessing GCR and Artifact Registry, source-controller running on it will also have access to them.

-To enable access to Google Artifact Registry or GCR, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:
+When using Workload Identity to enable access to GCR or Artifact Registry, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1